finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Have view for only hand vs view for only field
 - Have card info viewer only go down a sliver on press in play mode; second press can bring it down like normal
 - Card Grouping
-  - Define card zones in play area
+  - Define card zones in play area (remove gameHasDiscard/gameCatchesDiscard?)
     - Card zones can define what actions are possible in that zone
 - Card Actions
   - Define